 If you do this, you will keep them for the inevitable future.

-9. Offer personalized service
+9. Offer personalised service

-When you are losing a customer, remember that the relationship is not over until they stop spending with you.
+When you are losing a customer, remember that the relationship is not over until they stop spending time with you.

 They have already spent some time and resources on your product or service.